 You should bring your regular partner (or a new partner) to the game, assuming they have registered with BBO for on-line play.
 There is an on-line 'Partnership Desk' for each event.
 It is best if you arrange a game with someone you know.
 Unattached partners can see each other and can communicate with each other by chatting.
 If you recognize someone, invite them to be your partner.
-For more detail, see FAQ #16, below.
-If you are unsuccessful in getting a partner, let us know and you will be assigned a partner from the BBO substitute list.
+If you are unsuccessful in getting a partner let us know and you will be assigned a partner from the BBO substitute list.